gamesbook/pyprototypr/docs/core_shapes.rst

       - lower left at the absolute page x-position 0cm and at y-position 0cm i.e. the margins are ignore
-      - a set, spaced 1cm apart, extending to the right- and top- margins
+      - a set, spaced `1` cm apart, extending to the right- and top- margins
 ===== ======

 Example 2.